Stigmergic Swarming Agents for Fast Subgraph Isomorphism: Experimental Results

 \subsection{Query Ambiguity}

 In many use cases, the query specifies the type of a node, but not its unique identity.
-Here we explore the effect of ignoring the details on some proportion of the query nodes, with a kernel of size 40, query of size 100, and data of size 6000.
+Here we explore the effect of ignoring the details on some proportion of the query nodes, with a kernel of size 40, $q = 100, d = 6000$.
 When we ignore the detail of a node, we say that we "ablate" it.
 Ablation requires the algorithm to consider more peers in the data graph for each node in the query than would be needed if we used the detail, and finds subgraphs that satisfy the category (label) of an ablated query node even if the query does not specify the detail.

 Figure~\ref{fig:matchxablation} shows the impact of varying probabilities of ablation on two scenarios, one with label vocabulary 100 (the same size as other experiments reported here), the other with vocabulary of 10.
-In both cases, the matching time is linear, though with considerable variation, particularly for the smaller vocabulary.
-The matching time is much lower for the larger vocabulary.
+In both cases, matching time is linear, though variation is inverse to vocabulary.
 Because the labels even without detail carry ten times more information with the larger vocabulary, the peered data graph has fewer nodes and edges than with the smaller vocabulary, and presents an easier search problem.

 ASSIST also supports ablation of the data graph, allowing specific individuals identified in the query to match categories in the data.
 Space precludes presenting examples here.